SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 2. In the **Save as New Project** pop-up:

-    **Please don not copy the Editable version.
-Use only Deployed version 1.0.0 when you are creating new project.**
+    **Please do not copy the Editable version.
+Use only Deployed version 1.0.0 when you are creating a new project.**

   - Select **1.0.0** as **Version**
   - Replace the XXX in the **Project Name** with your user name